jowharshamshiri/ws/ADDING_NEW_TOOLS.md

 ## Final Notes

-This guide ensures consistency, quality, and maintainability across all tools in the Nomion tool suite.
+This guide ensures consistency, quality, and maintainability across all tools in the Workspace tool suite.
 Following these patterns makes the tools feel like a cohesive suite rather than separate utilities, providing users with a smooth, predictable experience.

 When in doubt, look at existing tools for patterns and maintain consistency with established conventions.
 The goal is to create tools that are powerful, safe, and delightful to use.